 Federal programs to address homelessness began in the 1980’s.
 A short, but fairly complete history is here.
 To summarize, the original legislation was renamed to the McKinney-Vento Homeless Assistance Act in 2000, and has kept them name since then.
 There has been significant amendments to the Act in 1988, 1990, 1992, and 1994.
 As part of the Act, programs to assist the homeless were no longer funded to agencies directly, but rather through a Continuum of Care (CoC) — a regional area encompassing many agencies.
 Eastern Carolina Homelessness Organization (ECHO) is a HUD CoC covering 12 counties; Horry, Sumter, Florence, Georgetown, Chesterfield, Marlboro, Darlington, Clarendon, Dillon, Lee, Williamsburg, and Marion.
 In 2010, the Homeless Coalition of the Pee Dee (serving six counties), merged with Total Care for the Homeless (also serving six counties), renamed the organization Eastern Carolina Homelessness Organization.
-ECHO then became a 501c(3) non-profit corporation in 2005.
+ECHO is a 501(c)3 private non profit.
 ECHO is also a registered charitable organization with the South Carolina Secretary of State’s Office.

 Continuum of Care